 - A letter from the faculty member describing the actual contributions the student made to the research described in the report or journal article and the student’s progress in understanding the scientific method and conducting research

-Committee members: Nominations will be reviewed by an ad hoc committee composed of faculty/staff and students named by the associate dean.
+Committee members: nominations will be reviewed by an ad hoc committee composed of faculty/staff and students named by the associate dean.

 A maximum of ten full-time students will be honored at the annual Herbert College of Agriculture Awards Reception, generally held in early April.
 Up to four seniors, three juniors, two sophomores, and one freshman will be recognized.